-The parish of Tatsfield is in the extreme east of Surrey, tucked up against the border with Kent and with Greater London.
+- 1.1 The parish of Tatsfield is in the extreme east of Surrey, tucked up against the border with Kent and with Greater London.
 It lies nine miles south-east of Croydon and 16 miles south of central London.
 The village itself is in the north of the 1300 acre parish, close to Biggin Hill in the London Borough of Bromley.
 At that point it is about one mile across.
 The rest of the parish is a narrow, sparsely populated strip running south for two miles, crossing the M25 Motorway at the Clacket Lane Service Area.
 It then continues further south to the A25 Guildford to Maidstone road, just outside Westerham.
-One of the characteristics of the village - centred on its pond and village green - is its network of more than five miles of unmade roads.
-The commercial centre of the village with its shops and facilities lies at the southern end of the built-up area.

-Listed buildings (all Grade II) include St Mary's Church originating largely from the 12th and 13th centuries; Colegates a 15th century hall house; the 18th century Manor House; and Westwood Farmhouse.
-All have settings that contribute to their heritage significance.

-Tatsfield is predominantly rural.
+One of the characteristics of the village centred on its pond and village green is its network of more than five miles of unmade roads.
+The commercial centre of the village with its shops and facilities lies at the southern end of the built-up area. - 1.2 Listed buildings (all Grade II) include St Mary's Church originating largely from the 12th and 13th centuries; Colegates a 15th century hall house; the 18th century Manor House; and Westwood Farmhouse.
+All have settings that contribute to their heritage significance. - 1.3 Tatsfield is predominantly rural.
 The village is surrounded by fields and mature woodland.
 Much of the central part of the village within the defined settlement area contains large plots which provide a sense of openness.
 Residents greatly appreciate the long views, extensive areas of woodland and mixed farmland, public rights of way, open green areas and abundant wildlife.
-However most of what we have is not natural in its true sense - that which occurred naturally without man's assistance - in fact we are the beneficiaries of the work of others over many years.

-The parish also contains a number of environmental designations including a Site of Special Scientific Interest (Titsey Wood), a Local Nature Reserve (Hill Park), Sites of Nature Conservation Importance and there is a significant amount of ancient woodland dispersed across the parish.

-This report is informed by national and local planning policies and guidance as well as community consultation undertaken through the Neighbourhood Plan process.
+However most of what we have is not natural in its true sense that which occurred naturally without man's assistance in fact we are the beneficiaries of the work of others over many years. - 1.4 The parish also contains a number of environmental designations including a Site of Special Scientific Interest (Titsey Wood), a Local Nature Reserve (Hill Park), Sites of Nature Conservation Importance and there is a significant amount of ancient woodland dispersed across the parish. - 1.5 This report is informed by national and local planning policies and guidance as well as community consultation undertaken through the Neighbourhood Plan process.
+Consultation involved public meetings including exhibits, publicity at stalls village events and articles in the Parish Magazine.